ociswap/scrypto-avltree/TechnicalREADME.md

 Moreover, for enhanced sorted iteration capabilities, each node is equipped with pointers to both its subsequent and preceding nodes in the tree.
 This doubly linked configuration permits sorted iteration in O(k) time, where 'k' represents the number of nodes to traverse, a significant refinement over the O(log(n) * K) approach.

 In essence, each node comprises pointers to its immediate left and right children, the adjacent nodes in the double linked list, and its parent node.
+The direct predecessor and successor of a node in the double linked list will be called the neighbours of the node.
 The tree's inherent balance is maintained using a balance factor.
 This factor is the computed difference in heights between a node's left and right subtrees.